Mankell Family History

 • 1853: Organ teacher at Royal Academy of Music.

-Like his father and brother, Gustav was also a composer and performer.
+Like his father and brother, Gustav was also a composer and performer (one of Gustav's preludes).
 As an organist Gustav performed concerts in Stockholm, primarily at Jakobskyrka (St. James Church) and in areas outside the city.
 He performed improvisations and “historical concerts” in Stockholm and arranged the works of other composers for the organ.
 He was an accomplished pianist and enjoyed chamber music, but rarely gave public performances on piano.
 His organ concerts were free to the public and large crowds came to St. Jakobskyrka to hear him play.

 Gustav Mankell was organist at Jakobskyrka in Stockholm